|STATE STRUCTURE||Presidential republic|

 |TIMEZONE||UTC +8 / MSK +5|

-The flag was officially approved on June 12, 1898.
+The flag of Philippines was officially approved on June 12, 1898.
 The blue and red colors on it symbolize patriotism and courage, the white triangle symbolizes peace and purity.
 The golden sun in the center of the triangle has 8 rays – according to the number of provinces of the Philippines, which were the first to rise to fight with Spain.
 Three golden five-pointed stars mean the three island groups that make up the Philippine archipelago: Luzon, Visayas, Mindanao.

 Interesting fact: The Philippines is the only country that, in the event of hostilities, flips its flag on the staff, the blue and red stripes are reversed.